kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

-# Add tags to PowerVS Cluster resources and delete on the bases of specific tag
+# Tagging PowerVS cluster resources for lifecycle management

 ## Motivation
 PowerVS cluster creation supports both creating infrastructure and using existing resources required for cluster creation.
-If the infrastructure is created during cluster creation then this tagging will be applied and created infrastructure will also be deleted based on tagging.
 PowerVS cluster reconciler sets controllercreated field whenever resource is created by controller, which was initially introduced to allow proper cleanup of newly created resource vs the use of existing resources.

 Though its working as expected and fulfills the purpose, we see some drawbacks.